 Additional Tricks to Deal with Insomnia

 Fresh cool air helps to fall asleep.
-It’s good if you manage to keep the temperature in the bedroom around 18 degrees.
+Please manage to keep the temperature in the bedroom around 18 degrees.

 The room should be as dark as possible.
 In the dark, the hormone melatonin is produced – it helps to fall asleep.
 Therefore, before going to bed, you cannot look at the bright screens of smartphones.